 Step-by-Step Video for these teff brownies above!

-So this is my tried and true, favorite brownie, with coconut milk ganache poured over the top.
+So this is my tried and true, favorite brownie, with vegan ganache (made with coconut milk!) poured over the top.
 And while I shared the same base brownie recipe a while ago, it was adorned with whipped matcha frosting.
 Incredibly delicious, however I know matcha isn’t for everyone.
 But rich, chocolate ganache?
 I’d bet 10/10 would say a definitive yes.

-Teff flour gives these brownies a toasty, malty flavor, and is key to the structure because when teff hits moisture (eggs and butter in this recipe), its starchy component is triggered, giving it great binding power compared to other gluten-free flours.
+Teff flour gives this gluten free brownie recipe a toasty, malty flavor, and is key to the structure because when teff hits moisture (eggs and butter in this recipe), its starchy component is triggered, giving it great binding power compared to other gluten-free flours.

 With the addition of ganache, they’re luxuriously rich.
 Not in a sweet way, but more of a decadent, “better than any boxed brownie you’ll ever make” kind of way.
 And the best part?
 You’ll only need two ingredients to make the magical ganache, that goes well on ice cream, cakes, and waffles too.